Cameron Williams: Nine Network

 Williams was the official sports editor/presenter on the Nine Network's breakfast programme, Today from January 2006 until December 2010.
 He also occasionally presented the Nine Network's coverage of horse racing, swimming and other sporting events.

 In 2010, Williams joined Nine News Sydney as Friday and Saturday sport presenter replacing Tim Sheridan.

 In January 2011, Cameron was replaced by Ben Fordham on Today, he will now concentrate on Weekend Today.

 Cameron presented Nine's coverage of Friday Night Football from 2013 to 2015.
 He also hosted the network's coverage of the 2015 Rugby World Cup.

 In February 2016, Williams announced his resignation from the Nine Network.

 In December 2016, he rejoined the Nine Network as sport editor on Nine News Sydney following the retirement of veteran sports presenter Ken Sutcliffe.

 In March 2022, Williams announced his resignation from the Nine Network, so he can focus on his health and to pursue other opportunities.

+In November 2022, Williams was charged with a domestic violence offence.